AA in Accounting Foundations

 Application to University of Phoenix programs typically begins with a conversation with an advisor who can help prospective students through the admissions process.
 This program focuses on math skills, so applicants may want to be comfortable working with numbers.

-The Associate of Arts in Accounting Foundations program at University of Phoenix is designed to provide students with a foundation of general academic study upon which is built a curriculum that focuses on business accounting.
+The Associate of Arts with a concentration in Accounting Foundations program at University of Phoenix is designed to provide students with a foundation of general academic study upon which is built a curriculum that focuses on business accounting.
 The curriculum includes a focus on both business topics and accounting-specific topics.
 There may be two tracks available for students to take in this program.
 One is intended for students who have a certain number of transferrable credits, and the other is for students who do not meet that requirement.

 University of Phoenix is accredited by the Higher Learning Commission and is a member of the North Central Association (www.ncahlc.org).